maths/moodle-qtype_stack/doc/en/Authoring/CASText.md

 When the question is created this is replaced with the appropriate [inputs](Inputs.md).
 When the student answers, this variable name is available to each [potential response trees](Potential_response_trees.md).

-Feedback can be included anywhere within the question stem.
+Feedback can be included anywhere within the question text.

 * When you create an [inputs](Inputs.md) STACK automatically adds a string such as the following.  `<IEfeedback>ans1</IEfeedback>`